nelishahapuni/swift-masterlist/README.md

 - Use **where** clause to add constraints, such as conforming to specific protocols
 - Use **some** for more readable parameters in func declarations, instead of using <T: ...>

+# Closures
+@escaping vs Non-escaping
+- Closure: code that's defined in one place, but executed later
+- Values they interact with should be in memory at that time
+- Ability to capture values could lead to memory leaks
+- After Swift 5.3, closures are non-escaping by default & you need to mark it with @escaping

+- Non-escaping: lifetime doesn't exceed func - no mem leaks (.map() or .filter())

+- Escaping: exec at later time, after func has returned
+- Used for network calls
+- Strong refs can cause retain cycles
+- Use weak or unknown

+# Weak VS Unowned
+- refer to an instance without keeping a strong ref
+- prevent retain cycles in closures or delegates

+WEAK
+-  used when the other instance has shorter lifespan
+- the instance MIGHT dealloc before WEAK ref is used
+- safely stored as OPTIONAL

+UNOWNED
+- when other instance has equal or longer lifespan
+- instance shouldn't dealloc
+- implicitly unwrapped - if wrong CRASH

+- Top cause of leaks

+# Memory Leaks
+- If used memory exceeds allocated app memory - crash
+- Retain cycles: closures or delegates
+- Xcode Instruments > Leaks

+# Codable
+- Protocol used to encode/decode data into external formats (eg. JSON)
+- JSONEncoder (eg. into String)
+- JSONDecoder (eg. Into JSON)
+- Use CodingkKeys to customise (eg. The name of the property)

 # UIKit

 ## Auto Layout
 Adaptability to different screens: adjusts content dynamically for multiple devices

 - Constrains - width, height, size, distance, etc.
 - Priority - satisfy higher priority first then lower
 - Layout Anchors (top, bottom, leading, trailing)
 - Bounds (size) vs Frame (rotated/expanded)

 - UIStackView - arrange in horizontal/vertical stacks

 ## Navigation
 - UINavigationController manages a stack of view controllers, pushing or popping views